 Think of extras

-Wall panels are an excellent way of concealing things like pipe work or electricals.
+Wall panels are an excellent way of concealing things like pipe work or electrical wiring.
 Keep this in mind and provide some space allowance for these components so that you have an easier installation process.

 For example, take note of any existing power outlets or light sockets that are around the area and incorporate these into the measurements and cuts that you make.
 This way, the wood panelling will fit seamlessly into the space without blocking anything off or looking uneven.